apache/pinot/docs/pinot_hadoop.rst

 Creating Pinot segments outside of Hadoop
 -----------------------------------------

-Here is how you can create Pinot segments from standard formats like CSV/JSON.
+Here is how you can create Pinot segments from standard formats like CSV/JSON/AVRO.

 #.
 Follow the steps described in the section on :ref:`compiling-code-section` to build pinot.
 Locate ``pinot-admin.sh`` in ``pinot-tools/target/pinot-tools=pkg/bin/pinot-admin.sh``.
 #.
-Create a top level directory containing all the CSV/JSON files that need to be converted into segments.
+Create a top level directory containing all the CSV/JSON/AVRO files that need to be converted into segments.
 #.
-The file name extensions are expected to be the same as the format name (*i.e* ``.csv``, or ``.json``), and are case insensitive.
+The file name extensions are expected to be the same as the format name (*i.e* ``.csv``, ``.json`` or ``.avro``), and are case insensitive.
 Note that the converter expects the ``.csv`` extension even if the data is delimited using tabs or spaces instead.
 #.
 Prepare a schema file describing the schema of the input data.
 The schema needs to be in JSON format.
 See example later in this section.
 #.
 Specifically for CSV format, an optional csv config file can be provided (also in JSON format).
 This is used to configure parameters like the delimiter/header for the CSV file etc. A detailed description of this follows below.